Swarmodroid & AMPy: Reconfigurable Bristle-Bots and Software Package for Robotic Active Matter Studies

-\paragraph*{(vi) ICSP Connector} The MCU can be reprogrammed by the serial peripheral interface (SPI) through an ICSP connector~\oncircuit{J2} (the power switch \oncircuit{SW1} must be turned on during programming).
-Note that two of the~\oncircuit{U1} pins share multiple functions: pin~$6$ drives the gate~\oncircuit{Q1} and doubles as the SPI MISO pin, while pin~$7$ is used for indication by the LED~\oncircuit{D1} and doubles as the SPI SCK pin.
-This approach allows to easily verify that a robot is actually being programmed: in a valid programming procedure, the motor vibrates and the LED rapidly blinks.
+\paragraph*{(vi) ICSP Connector} The MCU can be reprogrammed by the serial peripheral interface (SPI) through an ICSP connector~\oncircuit{J2} (the power switch \oncircuit{SW1} must be in the closed position during programming).
+Note that two of the~\oncircuit{U1} pins share multiple functions: pin~$6$ drives the gate~\oncircuit{Q1} and doubles as the SPI MISO pin, while pin~$7$ is used for the indication by the LED~\oncircuit{D1} and doubles as the SPI SCK pin.
+This approach allows to easily verify that a robot is actually being programmed: in a valid programming procedure, the motor vibrates, and the LED rapidly blinks.

-\paragraph*{(vii) Printed circuit board} All electric components are mounted on a printed circuit board (PCB) in the shape of a disk with the diameter $35$~mm, made on a $0.8$~mm-thick FR4 dielectric substrate with two-sided $18~\text{\textmu m}$ copper layers.
-The PCB is mounted bottom side to the base top using four DIN-7985/ISO-7045 M2$\times$6 screws and DIN-439/ISO-4035 M2 nuts.
+\paragraph*{(vii) Printed circuit board} All electric components are mounted on a two-sided printed circuit board (PCB) in the shape of a disk with a diameter $35$~mm, made on a $0.8$~mm thick FR4 dielectric substrate with $18~\text{\textmu m}$ copper layers.
+The PCB is mounted bottom side to base top using four DIN-7985/ISO-7045 M2$\times$6 screws and DIN-439/ISO-4035 M2 nuts.
 For these screws, four mounting holes of $2.2$~mm diameter are provided in the PCB.
 In turn, all electronic components aside from the battery are mounted on the top side of the PCB.
 The only component on the bottom side is the battery, which is fitted into a specially designed notch in the base and connects to the PCB using wires.